jackheywood/event-horizon/README.md

 # 🌌 Event Horizon

+> ⚠️ **Note:** This project is a work in progress and currently does not have
+> any runnable code.
+The README outlines the planned structure and development
+> roadmap.

 **Event Horizon** is a DIY, event-sourced home automation system built from scratch in Python with no third-party libraries.